kamermanpr/SPARS/outputs/5B-stimulus-response.md

 ### Tukey trimean plots (participant-level)

-For each participant, we calculated the Tukey trimean of the intensity rating at each stimulus intensity for each of the measurement scales.
-The -50 to 50 scaled units were used in the calculation for the CNRS_P and NRS_NP.
+For each participant, we calculated the Tukey trimean of the intensity rating at each stimulus intensity and for each of the measurement scales.
+The scaled versions of the CNRS_P and NRS_NP were used.

 ```r